aixnr/razor/README.md

 ## Correlation heatmap

-The usual method to generate a correlation heatmap is by using the `.corr()` method on a Pandas DataFrame, and then use that draw a heatmap with `sns.heatmap()` (from Seaborn).
-This is already great, especially with the ability to use masking (see this tutorial on Towards Data Science: [Heatmap Basics with Seaborn](https://towardsdatascience.com/heatmap-basics-with-pythons-seaborn-fb92ea280a6c)).
-After reading this post on Towards Data Science ([Better Heatmaps and Correlation Matrix Plots in Python](https://towardsdatascience.com/better-heatmaps-and-correlation-matrix-plots-in-python-41445d0f2bec)), I learned that heatmap is essentially a scatterplot.
-This led to me writing the `Heatermap` class.
+The usual method to generate a correlation heatmap is by using the `.corr()` method on a Pandas DataFrame, and then draw a heatmap by feeding the output into `sns.heatmap()` (from Seaborn).
+This is already great, especially with the ability to use masking (see this tutorial on Towards Data Science: [Heatmap Basics with Seaborn](https://towardsdatascience.com/heatmap-basics-with-pythons-seaborn-fb92ea280a6c)) to create a triangular heatmap.

+After reading this post on Towards Data Science ([Better Heatmaps and Correlation Matrix Plots in Python](https://towardsdatascience.com/better-heatmaps-and-correlation-matrix-plots-in-python-41445d0f2bec)), I realized that heatmap is essentially a scatterplot.
+This led to the birth of this `Heatermap` class.
 Essentially, it encodes 2 information: the correlation (with marker's color for direction and size for strength) and the p-value (with marker's opacity).
 Strong correlation makes marker to have color that is intense (positive: red, negative: blue) while weaker correlation (below 0.5 in either direction) reduces the size of the marker.
 When the correlation isn't significant (p-value > 0.05), the marker turns dim.

-Assume that a dataset has rows as observations (names are string) and columns as (unique) features with values being numeric (integer or float), then
+Assume that a dataset has rows as observations and *n* columns as (unique) features with values being numeric (integer or float), then

 ```python
 # Import pyplot and pandas